Eisenhower Matrix for Decision Making

 DO FIRST

-• Make a final call on a project with an immediate go/no-go deadline
+• Make final call on project with imminent go/no-go deadline

 PLAN THIS WEEK

-• Decide on your strategic priorities for the next year
+• Define strategic priorities for the coming year

-• Choose a long-term career path or business direction
+• Evaluate long-term career path or business direction

-• Evaluate and select a key strategic partner or hire
+• Select key strategic partner or major hire

 DELEGATE